Wisconsin Legislature releases coronavirus response bill

-MADISON — The Republican-controlled Wisconsin Legislature on Monday released its coronavirus response bill, a proposal lawmakers plan to vote on starting Tuesday in first-of-its-kind virtual sessions that they will attend remotely.
+MADISON, Wis.
+(AP) — The Wisconsin Legislature will pass a coronavirus response bill with bipartisan support this week in first-of-its-kind virtual sessions that lawmakers will attend remotely, Republican leaders said Monday.

-Democratic Gov. Tony Evers, who had objected to an earlier version, had no immediate comment on the latest 87-page proposal.
-Evers said on Friday that he was hopeful a bipartisan deal could be reached.
-Leaders of minority Democrats in the Legislature also did not immediately return messages Monday.
+Democratic Gov. Tony Evers said he hasn't reviewed the final version of the bill, which is intended to complement more than $2 billion in federal aid coming to the state, but that he's optimistic that bipartisan agreement could be reached.

+"Hopefully, this will not be a one-shot answer to the crisis here in Wisconsin but an opportunity to establish a dialogue," Evers said on a conference call with reporters.
+Evers said he was particularly interested in getting aid to struggling Wisconsin farmers and businesses.

-The key provision that Evers objected to in the earlier version would have given the Legislature's GOP-controlled budget committee the power to make any cuts in spending it wanted.
+Evers had objected to an earlier version that would have given the Legislature's GOP-controlled budget committee the power to make any cuts in spending it wanted.
 That provision was removed from the latest plan.

 The budget committee would be allowed to allocate up to $75 million in emergency funding during the public health emergency and up to 90 days after it's over.